 ECHO Systems‘ mission is to stop trash where it starts and break the plastic cycle.
 Stop by to learn about their newly developed Philly Unwrapped Toolkit, a practical guide to help restaurants, cafes, and other businesses reduce single-use packaging, cut costs, and build stronger community trust.

-Circular Philadelphia is comprised of materials management and circular economy professionals who bring together local stakeholders to lead the shift to a circular economy in the region.
+Circular Philadelphia is a regional coalition that brings together businesses, government and community partners to build the systems, policies, and infrastructure needed for a functioning circular economy.
 At First Friday, folks will get to find out more information about the benefits of a circular economy, and how they can get involved!

 Othmer Library Tours